420 Stainless Steel - 1.4034 - X46Cr13 - 51420 - ~SUS 420J1

 0.55 (Ohm*mm²)/m | 68°F |

-The relationship between stress and strain of steel is being described in the modulus of elasticity (Young’s Modulus) and can be found in the table below with the according values and temperatures.
+The relationship between stress and strain of steel is described in the modulus of elasticity (Young’s Modulus) and can be found in the table below with the according values and temperatures.

 Value | At a temperature of |